Ice Energy: Products

+The Ice Cub addresses residential applications.

 History

 Ice Energy was founded in 2003.
 The assets of Ice Energy were reformed into Ice Energy Holdings in 2012.
 In August 2014, Ice Energy revealed a version of the Ice Bear for single-family homes called the Ice Cub.
 In November, the company won sixteen contracts with Southern California Edison.
 The contracts totaled 25.6 megawatts.

 In December 2019, the company filed for Chapter 7 bankruptcy.

+A reinvigorated version of the company began operating a 25.6 mwh energy storage program in southern California in 2020, supporting 100 customer sites.
+This program provided more than 45 GWh by October 2024.
+The company claimed that the program had reduced customer bills by 20%.